Practice areas: Litigation in trust, probate, conservatorship matters; probate and trust administration.

 Ms. Cooley received her Bachelor of Arts in Political Science from UCLA and her Juris Doctor from Southwestern University School of Law.

-Ms. Cooley has authored multiple articles for the Los Angeles Daily Journal on probate-related topics and has been a speaker and consultant to radio and television stations concerning the guardianship of O.J.
+Ms. Cooley has authored multiple articles for the Los Angeles Daily Journal on probate-related topics and has been a speaker and consultant to radio and television stations – including issues concerning the guardianship of O.J.
 Simpson’s children.
 She also has been a consultant to the California Continuing Education of the Bar (CEB) on guardianship and conservatorship practice and a featured speaker on trust, estate and litigation matters.